calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 - Testing in Codespaces with git pull
 - Submit code for AI review BEFORE creating
 - Each file gets exact path + complete code
-- When testing, use python3 scripts in Codespace for find/replace
+- Use python3 scripts in Codespace for find/replace
 - Always verify changes with grep or diff

 ---